The Song of the Scarlet Flower (1938 film): Plot

 Olavi Koskela (Kaarlo Oksanen), a young and handsome man, wanders as a lumberjack in the countryside, as women and landscapes change frequently.
 However, Kyllikki (Rakel Linnanheimo), the daughter of the rich Moisio house, does not easily fall for Olavi's charms.
 Bold Olavi has to descend a life-threatening rapid to win Kyllikki's favor.
 As if by a miracle, the young man completes the log rafting, and Kyllikki's reluctance begins to melt.
 Love goes up in flames when Olavi and Kyllikki have to swim across the stream, but the Moisio's host and Kyllikki's father (Veikko Linna), gets furious when he hears about the young couple's intentions to get married.
 However, Olavi is not quite an ordinary log man: he is the son from the mighty Koskela house, who has left home after arguing with his parents; Olavi angered them by intending to marry the maid Annikki (Mirjami Kuosmanen).

 Olavi doesn't try to persuade Moisio's master to be kinder by revealing his true, "fine" parentage, but goes on to continue his journey.
 Along the way, he meets women he has slept with before.
 In the end, a man with a lot of experience returns to the homestead, where the mother (Ida Kallio) is lying on her deathbed and forgives her son for the past quarrels.
 Olavi's father (Lauri Korpela) had died before the reconciliation.
-Olavi returns to the of Moisio's house and takes Kyllikki as his wife, ignoring the host's objections.
+Olavi returns to Moisio's house and takes Kyllikki as his wife, ignoring the host's objections.
 By the time of the wedding, Olavi's true identity as the heir to the rich Koskela house has been revealed, and Moisio's host is also very pleased with his daughter's marriage.

 However, Olavi and Kyllikki's marriage runs into a crisis already on the wedding day.
 Olavi wants Kyllikki as a virgin and gets angry when it is revealed by Toivo (Onni Veijonen) that Kyllikki once had a boyfriend before Olavi.
 Kyllikki, on the other hand, reminds Olavi of his adventures with women.
 The union, which started with a wild frenzy, gradually calms down after the birth of the couple's first child.
 Finally, sins have received their atonement.